Esther Anil

 Esther Anil (born 27 August 2001) is an Indian actress who works primarily in Malayalam films, in addition to few Telugu and Tamil films.

 Career

 She debuted as a child artist in a Malayalam film Nallavan in 2010.
-She is best known for her role as Anumol "Anu" George in the 2013 film Drishyam and its sequel Drishyam 2, as well as Oolu in Oolu (2020).
+She is best known for her role as Anumol "Anu" George in the Drishyam film series, as well as Olu in Olu (2020).

 Esther has won Kerala Film Critics Association Awards for the Best Child Artist in 2016.
 She reprised her role from Drishyam in the Telugu and Tamil remakes, Drushyam and Papanasam (2015), respectively.
 She played the heroine in the unreleased Tamil film Kuzhali.
 She played the lead role in Johaar, a Telugu film featuring debutantes.